AIDELabAZ/LSMS-ISA_data_handbook/README.md

    The rest of "project.do" is divided into sections: the directory creation section, `global 			dirCreate	0`, the stata package installation section, `global 			pack 		0`, and the building the handbook section, `global			document	0`.
 Each of these sections can be turned "on" by changing the 0 to 1 or turned "off" by turning the 1 to a 0.
 A section will only run when it is turned "on".
 By default all secions are "on".

-3. Download the General Household Survey, Panel 2012-2013, Wave 2 for Nigeria, 2012-2013 at https://microdata.worldbank.org/index.php/catalog/1952/get-microdata.
+5. Download the General Household Survey, Panel 2012-2013, Wave 2 for Nigeria, 2012-2013 at https://microdata.worldbank.org/index.php/catalog/1952/get-microdata.
 You will need to create an account with the World Bank if you do not already have one.
+You will be asked to provide a reason for downloading the data.

  The dataset file is called NGA_2012_GHSP-W2_v02_M_STATA. ***Extract the entire file NGA_2012_GHSP-W2_v02_M_STATA and copy or move it to*** `\Users\"USERNAME"\git\lsms-isa_data_handbook\data\nigeria\wave_2\raw` - the folders in this path were created by the project.do.

-## Compiling the Guide in Microsoft Word
+## Compiling the Guide in Microsoft Word:

 1. Run the "project.do" file at the start of every session.
 All chapters of the guide will be generated in Microsoft Word documents after running the "project.do".